 MTBS is an interagency effort to be conducted jointly by the USDA Forest Service and the US Geological Survey.
 Resources and expertise at both agencies will be shared and equally committed to achieving the project objectives.

-The primary objective of MTBS is to provide consistent summary information to WFLC on the location, extent and magnitude of burn severity on all lands in the US, including Alaska and Hawaii for the period of 1984 through 2010.
-This information will be summarized by area, administrative ownership, and vegetation type for both historical and current year periods.
+The primary objective of MTBS is to provide consistent summary information to WFLC on the location, extent and magnitude of burn severity on all lands in the US, including Alaska and Hawaii for the period of 1984 and beyond.
+This information will be summarized by area, administrative ownership, and vegetation.
 Additional summary strata will be included as requested by WFLC and may include fuel treatment areas and areas surrounding communities at risk.

-The secondary objective of MTBS is to provide a set of high spatial and thematic resolution data consistently characterizing post-fire effects for every large fire in the US occurring between 1984 and 2010.
+The secondary objective of MTBS is to provide a set of high spatial and thematic resolution data consistently characterizing post-fire effects for every large fire in the US occurring from 1984 and beyond.
 These data will be readily available to the scientific and operational communities for use in assessment and monitoring at a range of analysis scales.
-The data legacy resulting from this project will serve information needs existing well beyond the scope of this project.

 Partners and collaborators